LaupWing/Tutorial-Node-AndrewMead/Section9-Section16/README.md

         ```js
         const token = await user.generateAuthToken()
         ```
+    *   **Relationships:** You can make relationships in Node to get both corresponding data.
+In order to do this you need a shared property between those data.
+        ```js
+        const taskSchema = new mongoose.Schema({
+            description: {
+                type: String,
+                required: true,
+                trim: true
+            },
+            completed: {
+                type: Boolean,
+                default: false
+            },
+            owner:{
+                type: mongoose.Schema.Types.ObjectId, // Data store owner is objectid
+                required: true,
+                ref: 'User' // set up the relationship between task and user
+            }
+        },{
+            timestamps:true
+        })

+        ```
+        By adding the owner property to the schema you are now able to fetch the owner by the special keyword `populate`.
+This wil add related data to the current data.
+        ```js
+        const task = await Task.findById(someId)
+        await task.populate('owner').execPopulate()
+        ```
+        *   **Virtual data:** In mongoose its possible to create virtual data (data, that is not stored in the database but onlyu for the server to use).
+This is done with the keyword `virtual` on the schema you want to create a virtual data property.
+In the virtual methods there are 2 parameters.
+First is the property you want to call it (you can name it everything), second is an object with the references to the the field and schema.
+See below for more.
+            ```js
+            userSchema.virtual('tasks',{
+                ref: 'Tasks',  // virtual relation between User and Task schema
+                localField: '_id', // The related field in the current schema
+                foreignField: 'owner' // The related field between the two schema's of the Task
+            })
+            ```
 *   **Async/Await:** The code below is the replacement for the promise chaining.
 See the commented out code and the replacement code with async await.
     ```js
     app